lupyuen/bl602_expander/README.md

 This code calls `ioctl()` in the User Space (instead of Kernel Space), so it works OK with BL602 GPIO Expander without modification.

+(Because `ioctl()` calls the GPIO Lower Half Driver, which is integrated with our BL602 GPIO Expander)

 For PineDio Stack, we changed the definition of `DIO1_DEVPATH` to "/dev/gpio19"...

 ```text